hugoalh/Library.SVG.Icon/.github/README.zh-hant.md

 - you do not want the update(s) may make a mess,
 - you need to control which version of release you want,
 - your project can run offline (exclude progressive web application due they can cache the icons), or
-- your project is required to run offline(no internet connection),
+- your project is required to run offline(no internet connection).

 #### 步驟